freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

-[Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
-In most prokaryotes, this membrane is surrounded by a stronger cell wall made of sugars and polypeptides.
-The cytoplasm includes an area not enclosed with a membrane called the [nucleoid][] which contains the DNA in the form of chromosomes and potentially some plasmids.
+[Prokaryotes][] are composed of a phospholipid bilayer cell membrane and usually additional layers outside that (discussed below).
+The cytoplasm includes an area not enclosed with a membrane called the [nucleoid][] which contains the DNA in the form of circular chromosomes and potentially some plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.
 In general, prokaryotes are about 1 micron in diameter.

 Most prokaryotes are capable of [taxis][] which is movement toward or away a stimulus.
 [Chemotaxis][] is taxis with a chemical stimulus.